basho/yokozuna/docs/ADMIN.md

 indexes will be installed as a JSON array.

-Finally, when you are done with the index, you can issue a DELETE method with an index name.
-This will both remove the index.
+Finally, when you are done with the index, you can issue a DELETE method with an index name to remove the index.

 ```bash
 curl -XDELETE http://localhost:8098/yz/index/my_bucket